-The Town of Victoria Park (The Town) acknowledges that the diversity of our residents is what makes our community unique.
+The Town acknowledges that the diversity of our residents is what makes our community unique.
 Diversity can be reflected in a number of ways including:

+- ethnicity and race

+- disability

+- language

+- gender

+- sexual orientation

+- age and generation

+- socioeconomic status

-ethnicity and race / disability / language / gender / sexual orientation / age and generation / socioeconomic status / religion, faith and other beliefs.
+- religion, faith and other beliefs.